lithaz.org: home & art/culture events organizations publications

 With the coming of Christianity, the ancient posts were replaced by crosses decorated with symbols of the sun and the moon and mini-shrines housing a wood carving of a pensive Christ.
 Many such crosses and shrine-posts can be found at waysides.
 Although similar traditions can also be found in neighboring countries like Poland, wayside crosses and shrines are especially numerous in western Lithuania.

-More images:
+More examples:

 example 1